-This article will examine what tailgating attacks are, how they work, and break down what security leaders can do to protect their environments from them.
+This article will examine what tailgating attacks are, how they work, and what you can do to protect your sensitive information from them.

 What are the Dangers of a Tailgating Attack?

-With social engineering threats rising 270% last year, tailgating attacks are becoming a more significant threat as cyber criminals know that many organizations fail to implement adequate physical security measures to protect data on-site.
+With social engineering threats rising 270% last year, tailgating attacks are becoming more significant as cyber criminals know that many organizations fail to implement adequate physical security measures to protect data on-site.